 National Liberation Front, 4 Years National Liberation Front, December 20th, 1964, Michel Nr.
 NLF 6-8; Three stamps in the nominals “10”, “20” and “30” (but no currency unit) were produced in the Soviet Union.
-The first printing was produced in sheets of 81 stamps (9 stamps and 9 rose) with all there values attached to each other and in perforation 11.0.
-In a later printing the individual stamps were produced by themselves in min-sheets of 20 stamps and in perforation 12.5.
+The first printing was produced in sheets of 81 stamps (9 stamps and 9 rows) with all the values attached to each other and in perforation 11.0.
+In a later printing the individual stamps were produced by themselves in mini-sheets of 20 stamps and in perforation 12.5.

 Here are the mint values of the second printing in perforation 12.5 in strips of three.

-Hers is the attached cancelled to order set in perforation 11.0.
+Hers is the cancelled to order set in perforation 11.0.